owlbarn/tutorial/book/algodiff/README.md

 The tagging technique is proposed to solve this nested derivative problem.
 The basic idea is to distinguish derivative calculations and their associated attached values by using a unique tag for each application of the derivative operator.
 More details of method is explained in [@siskind2005perturbation].

-TODO: should the other fields also be discussed in length?

 Now we move on to the higher level.
 It's structure should be familiar to you now.
 The `builder` module abstract out the general process of forward and reverse modes, while `ops` module contains all the specific calculation methods for each operations.